 In the aftermath of their parents’ deaths in 1989, the brothers temporarily took control of their father’s estate, which was valued at approximately $14.5 million.

-In just six months, Lyle and Erik reportedly spent nearly $1 million on parties, travel, and shopping.
+Within just six months, Lyle and Erik reportedly spent nearly $1 million on various expenses.
 However, after being arrested seven months later, most of the money from José’s estate had been consumed by taxes and legal fees.
 By 1994, it was reported that $10.8 million had been spent from the estate—just two years before the brothers were sentenced to life in prison.
 About half of that amount went toward the brothers’ legal fees, including those of attorney Leslie Abramson, who argued that José and Kitty had subjected their sons to years of emotional and sexual abuse.

 Once they were found guilty of their parents’ murder, the brothers lost access to the estate.
 Under California’s “Slayer Statute,” when someone is feloniously murdered, the perpetrator cannot profit from the victim’s estate, regardless of any family relationship.
 Their current net worth has not been publicly disclosed.

-With no financial cushion from their inheritance and serving life sentences in prison, Lyle and Erik have not lived a life even remotely close to the lavish one they had before their arrest.
-Their current net worth is unknown, but without any substantial assets and increasing liabilities from legal fees—especially if the case reopens—it may be close to zero.
+With no financial cushion from their inheritance and serving life sentences in prison, Lyle and Erik have not lived a life remotely close to the lavish one they had before their arrest.
+Their current net worth is unknown, but without any substantial assets and increasing liabilities from legal fees — especially if the case reopens — the brothers’ net worth is most likely zero as of 2024.

 Even as the latest subjects of Ryan Murphy and Ian Brennan‘s Monster anthology series titled Monsters: The Lyle and Erik Menendez Story, the brothers are unlikely to see any funds from such projects.